christinevu510/christinevu510/README.md

 ## :book: About Me
 - 🎓 Graduate student studying data science at the University of San Diego
-- 🔭 I’m currently working on a [Airfare Price Prediction project](https://github.com/VSbr22/Capstone)
-- 🌱 I'm currently learning about deep learning and text mining
+- 🌱 I'm currently learning about deep learning
-- 👯 I’m looking to collaborate on projects related to machine learning
+- 👯 I’m looking to collaborate on projects related to machine learning within the domains of e-commerce and finance
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I have an ISTP-T personality type